authorization

 , and authorize

 .
 Both of them are available in the client and the server.
-The implementation is different but the API is the same and it's entirely transparent the developer.
+The implementation is different but the API is (nearly) the same and it's entirely transparent the developer.
+On the server, the first parameter is the event

 The allows